 - Prepare the layout of your wedding in a way that favors the tables and vendor positioning under a protected area.
 For example, as a photographer, I can move around to avoid my equipment from getting wet, but a DJ can't move their heavy equipment on a whim.
 Try to set up the DJ station in an area that will protect all their electronics.

 - If your wedding venue has no roofed areas, incorporate tenting into your wedding budget.
 Consult with your planner and rental company when you should make the call for bringing the canopy in if needed.

 - Some clients choose multiple venues for their wedding day; on a sunny day, they're within walking distance, but on a rainy day, a quarter of a mile trek is not an option.
 Consider the option of adding transportation to your budget.

 - Have an umbrella station as wedding favors.

 We can control many things at a wedding, but no one can control the weather.
 The best of all is, no one expects you to!

 Weather is the element most likely to influence a wedding timeline, and as long as you've crafted a flexible timeline, it will not ruin the day.
-It's unlikely that rain will fall continuously for the 24 hours of your day, so I'm always positive we'll have a beautiful, meaningful day, but that's up to YOU.
+Of course, it's unlikely that rain will fall continuously for the 24 hours of your day, so I'm always positive we'll have a beautiful, meaningful day, but that's up to YOU.

 And this goes for everything; big or small, mishaps will happen on your wedding day.
-They have happened on every single of the 250+ weddings I've been in so far.
-But you can't let weather, or anything really, ruin a day that was so carefully planned, so expensively paid, and anxiously awaited for.
+They have occurred at the 500+ weddings I've worked at by now.
+But you can't let weather, or anything, ruin a day that was so carefully planned, expensively paid, and anxiously awaited.

-It really doesn't rain lemons, but we'll still make that lemonade.
+It doesn't rain lemons, but we'll still make that lemonade.

-the best thing of rainy days, is they give the most dramatic sunsets
+The best thing about rainy days is they give the most epic sunsets.